Park51

-Background and 2010 controversy
+Background

 Plans to build what was then called "Cordoba House" were reported in The New York Times in December 2009, at a location that was already in use for Muslim worship.
 Early response to the project was not pronounced, and one libertarian commentator provided positive coverage.

 The plans were reviewed by Manhattan Community Board 1 in May 2010, at which time they attracted some national media attention.

 The project's organizers stated that it was intended to be "a platform for multi-faith dialogue, striving to promote inter-community peace, tolerance and understanding; locally in New York City, nationally in America, and globally."
 They said that it was modeled on the noted Manhattan Jewish Community Center at 76th Street and Amsterdam Ave.
 The proposal triggered an intense nationwide controversy.

-Protests were sparked by a campaign launched by conservative bloggers Pamela Geller and Robert B. Spencer, founders of the group, Stop Islamization of America, who dubbed the project the "Ground Zero mosque", and a national controversy ensued.
+The original Cordoba House sparked a controversy among well funded experts, already engaged in what some have labeled as misinformation campaigns, warning of the threat of radical Islam.
+Numerous other protests, which have reached millions of Americans, were sparked by a campaign launched by conservative bloggers Pamela Geller and Robert Spencer, founders of Stop Islamization of America, who dubbed the project the "Ground Zero mosque", and a national controversy ensued.
+Conservative media also involved in protests against Islam following the September 11 attacks had published material during previous campaigns.

-Some opponents argued that the building itself would serve as a "victory memorial" to Islam.
-Others objected to its proximity to the site of the September 11 attacks, its scale, sources of funding, or expressed concern that the project's name was intended as a reference to the 8th century Umayyad conquest of Visigothic Córdoba.

-Supporters argued that arguments against the building are based on the notion that Islam, rather than Islamic radicals, was responsible for the September 11 attacks on the World Trade Center.
-The New York Times reported that Muslim religious facilities previously existed at the World Trade Center itself before the attacks.
-Supporters argued the First Amendment protects the rights of the developers.
-They furthered argued that two positive opportunities exist with the project proceeding and coming to fruition: one, for Muslims can demonstrate peaceful Islamic values; and two, for Americans to reassert their commitment to tolerance and diversity.

-Opponents cited polls showing that most Americans, including most residents of New York State and New York City, though not most residents of Manhattan, opposed it.
-Most Americans in 2010 did, however, believe the Park51 developers had a legal right to proceed with the project.